 Driving also allows you to visit off-the-beaten-path places surrounding Kawaguchiko.

+2. Parking Lots of Attractions are (usually) Free.
 Free parking is a rarity in urban Japan.
 So, this is a nice added bonus here.

 How to Book Car Rental for Kawaguchiko